pudly/schmopera-hugo/content/articles/in-review-dissociative-me.md

 lastmod = "2015-08-20T15:08:00+02:00"
 people = ["Johnathon Kirby","Beth Hagerman"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1440006863808/Hagerman-photo-by-Rachel-McCaigSquare.jpg.jpg"
-publishDate = "2015-08-19T20:10:00+02:00"
-short_description = " I walked into RED Nightclub to catch LooseTea Music Theatre&#039;s latest offering, &quot;Dissociative Me&quot;.
+primary_image_credit = "Beth Hagerman as Maggie in LooseTEA's Dissociative Me.
+Photo by Racheal McCaig." publishDate = "2015-08-19T20:10:00+02:00" short_description = " I walked into RED Nightclub to catch LooseTea Music Theatre&#039;s latest offering, &quot;Dissociative Me&quot;.
 A new transladaptation of Gounod&#039;s Faust, in which we find the devious relationship with the malevolent spirit Mephistopheles has evolved into a dissociative personality disorder, where he inhabits the other part of John Faustus&#039;s psyche." slug = "in-review-dissociative-me"